 The students' portfolio coaches and learning community leaders will serve as initial faculty career advisors.
 These relationships will help to open doors for the student to the professional and collegial world of medicine.
 Students in the LSI curriculum will participate in a longitudinal Career Exploration thread which will include several career exploration weeks during Part One.
 LSI Part One students learn as much as possible about the opportunities that exist within the medical community.
 Participating in interest groups, completing the exercises in Careers in Medicine, and taking advantage of departmental opportunities will help them learn to survey the possibilities.
-In addition, the Special Assistant to the Associate Deans, Dr. Krayton (Krayton.Blower@osumc.edu) and the Associate Dean for Student Life, Dr. Alex Grieco (Grieco.11@osu.edu), are always available to meet with students at any level for advice about career selection and residency applications.
+In Assistant Deans, addition. the Special the Associate Dr. Krayton to Blower (Krayton.Blower@osumc.edu) and the Associate Dean for Student Life, Dr. Alex Grieco (Grieco.11@osu.edu), are always available to meet with students at any level for advice about career selection and residency applications.